szufix/mapel/README.md

 Map of elections

-# Initial Setup
+# Installation

 There are three major ways of using mapel:
 1. Copy-paste the sources into your python project and import different `.py` files directly;
 2. (Recommended for developers) Install mapel as an editable package, which simulates a full-fledged global package installation yet keeping track of all changes to the source code and applying the on the fly to the "library";
 3. (Recommended for library users) Install mapel as a normal package.

-Currently, the best choice is point 2, which is subsequently described in this readme.
-For a better experience, it is encouraged to use `venv`.
+The first point is considered to be only used temporarily and creates severe inconveniences with building the package.
+We only describe points 2 and 3 in subsequent parts.
+For a better experience, our instructions assume usage of `venv`, which is optional, however recommended.

+For the full functionality of the package, it is recommended to also install extra dependencies.
+Doing this is covered in parts describing respective installation variants.

 > :exclamation: Note that this library contains C++ extensions.
 So using it manually (point 1) requires a correct compilation of the `.cpp` files.
 How to do this is beyond the scope of this instruction.

 ## Editable Package